Please note that this workshop focuses on research based scenarios and is only available to those in Research roles.

 Taking the exam is not mandatory.
 You are very welcome to attend the project management workshops without taking the qualification.

 Main Campus (3W 4.7)

-Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Booking your Place!